chepark/no-drone-zone/README.md

 # No Drone Zone

+** Since Reaktor no longer provides drone api: https://assignments.reaktor.com/birdnest/drones, the app cannot be on live anymore.

 The app is built to detect the protecting zone of the endangered birds Monadikuikka(Great Crested Grebe) from drones.
 When a drone infringes the no drone zone, the app displays the drone location and the pilot information.

 **Check out the demo:** [http://34.205.69.189/](http://34.205.69.189/)